crate/cratedb-guide/docs/integrate/debezium/index.md

 ```

 [Debezium] is an open source distributed platform for change data capture.
 After
-pointing it at your databases, you are able to subscribe to the event stream of
+pointing it at your databases, you can subscribe to the event stream of
 all database update operations.

 Debezium is an open source distributed platform for change data capture (CDC).
 It is built on top of Apache Kafka, a distributed streaming platform.
 It allows